Fukaya category of Grassmannians: rectangles: Main theorems

 and this scheme is reduced because $\QH(\Gr(k,p))$ is semisimple, being

 an algebra decomposition with one-dimensional summands.
 From Theorem \ref{Fact4} of the Setup section we conclude that $\D\Fuk_\lambda(\Gr(k,p))\simeq \D(\Cl_d)$, where $\Cl_d$ denotes the Clifford algebra of the quadratic form of rank $d$ on $\mathbb{C}^d$.
-Now combining the \textit{local property} of the derived category of singularities established by Orlov (Proposition 1.14 \cite{Or}) and the fact proved above that all the critical points of $W$ are in the rectangular cluster chart $T_{G^R}\subset\check{\Gr}(k,p)$, we have for any $\lambda\in\mathbb{C}$
+Now combining the \textit{locality property} of the derived category of singularities established by Orlov \cite[Proposition 1.14]{Or} and the fact proved above that all the critical points of $W$ are in the rectangular chart $T_{\cC^R}\subset\vGr(k,p)$, we have for any $\lambda\in\mathbb{C}$

 where the intersection on the right is an affine scheme given by

 Matrix factorizations are just another model for the category of singularity in the affine case, so that to conclude the proof of homological mirror symmetry it suffices to establish an equivalence